 Independent operational readiness exercises, once a regular part of annual training to prepare for semiannual operational readiness inspections, are no longer part of the regular unit training and evaluation regimen, nor are rigorous survive-to-operate scenarios currently integrated into training plans.
-Without intense, regular training under simulated
+Without intense, regular training under simulated combat conditions, Airmen are ill-prepared to operate on an airfield under attack.

-In 1987, the average mission capable rate for the active fighter inventory that included F-15s, F-16s, A-10s, F-111s, and F-4s (above) was 81 percent.
-Today the average is 64 percent.a requirements apability statefor a high-end tes, not just in s of flight, like ts, like one thatcombat conditions, Airmen are ill-prepared to operate on an airfield under attack.
 This shortfall is nearly certain to present a critical factor in the event of an adversary attack on a U.S. base.
 Those skills-operating while under attack-are ones U.S. Airmen must regain.
-Perhaps that is why Gen. Allvin before a Senate subcommittee in 2024 testified, "We are also enable continued sortie generation, even while under attack."
-At the tail end of the Cold War, the Air Force and the broader U.S. defense enterprise invested in superior training to offset the Soviet adversary's numerical advantages-both in the air and for base defense contingencies.
-Today, U.S. Airmen no longer train more than their Chinese rivals.
+Perhaps that is why Gen. Allvin before a Senate subcommittee in 2024 testified, "We are also committed to building forward basing resilient enough to enable continued sortie generation, even while under attack."